QazyBi/Simple_Distributed_File_System/README.md

+# How to launch and use system
+# Architectural diagrams
 # Description of communication protocols
 We used 2 ways of communication: HTTP methods and sockets; to compare and work with both of them.
 ## 1. Description of communication between Client and NameServer